Skip to content

 Marta Meana vs. transgender people

-Marta Meana (born December 1, 1957) is a Spanish-American psychologist deeply involved in publishing and promoting disease models of gender identity and expression, with a focus on sexualized taxonomies of transgender people.
+Marta Meana is a Spanish-American psychologist and anti-transgender activist deeply involved in publishing and promoting disease models of gender identity and expression, with a focus on sexualized taxonomies of transgender people like “autogynephilia.”

 Background

-Meana was born in Madrid, Spain and attended McGill University, earning a Bachelor’s degrees in English Literature and Psychology, a Master’s degree in English Literature, and a Ph.D. in Psychology in 1996, writing a dissertation on dyspareunia.
-She had a post-doctoral research fellowship in women’s health at the University of Toronto.
+Meana was born in Madrid, Spain on December 1, 1957.
+Meana attended McGill University, earning a bachelor’s degree and master’s degree before earning a doctorate in 1996, writing a dissertation on dyspareunia.
+Meana had a post-doctoral research fellowship in women’s health at the University of Toronto.

 Comments on Dreger (2008)